grate-driver/linux/Documentation/RCU/Design/Data-Structures/Data-Structures.rst

 The ``->dynticks_nesting`` field counts the nesting depth of process execution, so that in normal circumstances this counter has value zero or one.
-NMIs, irqs, and tracers are counted by the ``->dynticks_nmi_nesting`` field.
+NMIs, irqs, and tracers are counted by the ``->dynticks_nesting`` field as well.
 Because NMIs cannot be masked, changes to this variable have to be undertaken carefully using an algorithm provided by Andy Lutomirski.
-The initial transition from idle adds one, and nested transitions add two, so that a nesting level of five is represented by a ``->dynticks_nmi_nesting`` value of nine.
-This counter can therefore be thought of as counting the number of reasons why this CPU cannot be permitted to enter dyntick-idle mode, aside from process-level transitions.
+The initial transition from idle adds one, and nested transitions add two, so that a nesting level of five is represented by a ``->dynticks_nesting`` value of nine.
+This counter can therefore be thought of as counting the number of reasons why this CPU cannot be permitted to enter dyntick-idle mode.
+It counts both the process-level and interrupt transitions.

-However, it turns out that when running in non-idle kernel context, the Linux kernel is fully capable of entering interrupt handlers that never exit and perhaps also vice versa.
-Therefore, whenever the ``->dynticks_nesting`` field is incremented up from zero, the ``->dynticks_nmi_nesting`` field is set to a large positive number, and whenever the ``->dynticks_nesting`` field is decremented down to zero, the the ``->dynticks_nmi_nesting`` field is set to zero.
-Assuming that the number of misnested interrupts is not sufficient to overflow the counter, this approach corrects the ``->dynticks_nmi_nesting`` field every time the corresponding CPU enters the idle loop from process context.

 The ``->dynticks`` field counts the corresponding CPU's transitions to and from either dyntick-idle or user mode, so that this counter has an